Differentiated Vs. Undifferentiated Marketing

 It is a marketing strategy that focuses on the larger market and aims to target as many customers as possible.
 Companies adopting this marketing strategy aim to sell a single product to the whole market with the same marketing campaign.

 Undifferentiated marketing is also called mass marketing.
 Companies with this marketing operate on a larger scale, and it enables them to produce products at lower costs gaining economies of scale.

 This further lets companies set their product price lower.
 This is the fact that companies selling normal products prefer this mass marketing strategy.

-Within this marketing, companies target the mass audience, involve in mass production, mass promotion, and mass distribution, and the source of profit is also through mass sales.
+Within this marketing, companies target the mass audience, are involved in mass production, mass promotion, and mass distribution, and the source of profit is also through mass sales.

 What is Differentiated Marketing?

 It is the opposite of undifferentiated marketing.
 Under this marketing, companies split the larger market into different segments or consumer groups that share common characteristics and select a market segment to which a company can best satisfy.

 Differentiated marketing is also called segment or segmented marketing.
 Companies using it, design product and marketing programs based on the target market’s preferences.

 If companies choose more than one target market, they must have to design marketing strategies with respect to the unique preferences of each consumer group.
 Companies stay connected with their target markets and do their best to satisfy them.